shivamidow/deview/README.md

 ```

 ### Install dependencies ###
-Install dependencies including ones for chromium.
-This should be enough to do it once.
+Install dependencies, including ones for Chromium.
 ```bash
 $ tools/install-dependencies
 $ python3 dev.py init
 ```

 ### Build ###
+We build LLVM with custom passes, instrumented Chromium, and web API profiler in order.
+Chromium build scripts use `python2`, so make sure the default `python` indicates `python2`
+when running `$ python --version`.

 We can build everything with a single instruction.
+The build takes hours, so please be patient.
+Using `ccache` can save many hours when re-build is needed.
 ```bash
 $ python3 dev.py build
 ```
-This instruction is the same effect as invoking the following commands in order.
+That instruction is the same effect as invoking the following commands in order.
 ```bash
 $ python3 dev.py build 11vm
 $ python3 dev.py build cr-ir